leberSmeaton/lcm/README.md

   - **Frustrations:**
     - Browsing across websites and marketplaces to find something unique, creative and well designed.
     - Having multiple sites/marketplaces hosting products not dedicated to her craft.
-  - **Goals:**
-    - Have one dedicated marketplace for creatives to both sell and buy products.
-    - To easily give back and purchase products from creatives who've lucked out during lockdown.
+  - **Goals:** - Have one dedicated marketplace for creatives to both sell and buy products. - To easily give back and purchase products from creatives who've lucked out during lockdown.
+    <br /><br />

-- _User seller:_ Artist/Creatives.
-Male & Female.
+- **_User seller:_** Artist/Creatives.
 Between 25-45.
 40-70k.

   - Max Mike.
 27. Fitzroy.
 Collage Artist, owns own business and shop front.
 Single, no children.
   - Lost primary income due to lockdown.
 Has inactive shop front for business.